Changes effective as of January, 2020

+2. Flea Control – To maintain our pest-free environment:

 • We require that owners have their cats on a flea prevention program at least 1 week prior to boarding during the spring and summer months.
-Most veterinarians reccomend cats in the fraser valley to be protected 6 months out of the year.
+Most veterinarians recommend cats in the Fraser Valley to be protected 6 months out of the year.

 • Should it be necessary for Creekside Cats to treat your kitty for fleas, we will add a $20.00 charge to your invoice that must be paid at check-out.
 It is the owners responsibility to protect their cats.

 3. Registration And Arrival

 • Check-ins and check-outs are by appointment only.

 • If our entry gate is closed when you arrive for an appointment, please contact us at 604-852-1050.

 • Every kitty has a Personal Care Plan, which the owners provide for us in our Boarding Contract.
 Please ensure all proper documents are filled out and received by Creekside Cats prior to check-in.

 • For safety reasons, cats must arrive and depart in their carrier.
 Please have it labelled with their name and your contact information.
 If you require a carrier we will provide one with a refundable deposit of $20.

 • All staff members chart your cat’s behaviour and temperament throughout their stay.